PMET-public/module-data-install/README.md

 Of course you can always specify any site code where appropriate in the data.

 If you have a data pack that creates a new website, you can have the option to have that website render as the default site.
 This is most useful when installing on an empty instance.
-This can be accomplished by having two versions of the data for both the `base` webiste and the new website.
+This can be accomplished by having two versions of the data for both the `base` website and the new website.
 However to avoid that duplication, you can add the `--make-default-website` option to the installation.
-This will install the datpack as a new website, but make adjustmets to the base url and default website settings.
+This will install the datapack as a new website, but make adjustments to the base url and default website settings.
 So the new datapack will render as the default site.

 ### Events, Observers and Webhooks